 Since 1997, former New York Police Department detectives Kevin Gannon and Anthony Duarte have been investigating dozens of mysterious accidental drowning cases involving hundreds of college-aged men.
 Gannon and Duarte believe these deaths are the work of a group of serial killers they have dubbed the Smiley Face killers, referencing the eerie symbol left at many of the body recovery sites — a spray-painted smiley face.
+The two have claimed that the serial killers are highly sophisticated and communicate with each other on the dark web.

 Though local law enforcement have closed the cases, Gannon and Duarte have theorized that the victims were drugged, murdered and then dumped in a body of water to wash away crucial evidence.
 According to Duarte, the killers then painted the smiley face symbols on nearby surfaces to "taunt" authorities.
 Gannon told the Daily News that the smiley faces symbolize the killers "laughing at the police."